FastTrackOrg/FastTrack/Documentation/DeveloperGuide.md

 ## Test

-FishyTracking have a test script that allows to test the code after changes.
+FastTrack have a test script that allows to test the code after changes.
 To use the test script, install gcode.

 ```
 ./test